PATRICK AND ME IN 1969

 I’ve divided my diary into quarters - Summer, Fall, Winter, and Spring.
-I introduce each with one of Pat’s poems.
+I introduce each with a poem — three of them Pat’s.

-I end with an After section that I didn't see coming.
+I end with an After section I didn't see coming.

 As I was writing, I didn't know, from day to day, what stories were unfolding.
 I learn, right along with the reader, what will happen next.
 We're all on a journey.
 Thank you for going on this journey with me.

 PAT IN 1988 BEFORE OUR WORLD CAME UNDONE

 Pop - My Pop

 GG - My Mother

 Marisa (Keith) - My Washington daughter